sebas673/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
 Big Bucks No Whammies

-To start off you can create a new virtual environment in the same directory as this repository.<br/>
+To start off you can create a new virtual environment in the same directory as Twitter-Sentiment-Analysis.<br/>
 python3 -m pip install --user virtualenv<br/>
 python3 -m venv env